28.11.18 Speaker Event – Nick Bitel – Sport England

 Also, Britain’s greatest one-day cycle race is now part of a wider weekend festival of cycling.
-As well as the classic London to Surrey 100 mile cycle race.
-There are now events taking place across the weekend that see more than 100,000 cyclists taking part.
+As well as the classic London to Surrey 100-mile cycle race.
+There are now events taking place across many weekends that see more than 100,000 cyclists taking part.

 About Nick Bitel

 Nick Bitel was appointed Chair of Sport England in April 2013 following three years as a Board Member.
 Nick has been chief executive of London Marathon Events since 1995.
-He is a Board Member of UK Sport and a trustee of the Wimbledon Foundation.
-He was previously a Board Member of the London Legacy Development Corporation, Wembley National Stadium Trust and Wigan Athletic.
+He is a Board Member of UK Sport and the London Legacy Development Corporation as well as being a trustee of Wembley National Stadium Trust.
 Nick is also a solicitor, specialising in sports law.
-His firm’s major clients include The Wimbledon Championships, the UEFA and the RFU.
+His firm’s major clients include The Wimbledon Championships, the UEFA and the Ryder Cup.